 Systemic Racial or Ethnic Violence and Discrimination

-Interethnic fighting and violence by government, opposition forces, and armed militias affiliated with the government and the opposition targeting specific ethnic groups resulted in human rights abuses (see section 1.g.).
+Inter- and intra-ethnic fighting and violence by government, opposition forces, and armed militias affiliated with the government and the opposition targeting specific ethnic groups resulted in human rights abuses (see section 1.g.).
 The country has at least 60 ethnic groups and a long history of interethnic conflict.
 Ethnic groups were broadly categorized into the Nilotic (Dinka, Nuer, and Shilluk ethnic groups), Nilo-Hamitic, and Southwestern Sudanic groups.
 For some ethnic groups, cattle represented wealth and status.
 Competition for resources to maintain large cattle herds often resulted in conflict.
-Long-standing grievances regarding perceived or actual inequitable treatment and distribution of resources and political exclusion contributed to conflict.
+Violence at the subnational level is often driven by political leaders and other actors in the capital.

 Discrimination in employment based on ethnic groups was widespread (see section 7.d.).

-Education: The transitional constitution and the 2012 Education Act provide for tuition-free, compulsory, basic education through grade eight.
+Education: The transitional constitution and law provide for tuition-free, compulsory, basic education through grade eight.
 Armed conflict and violence, however, were key factors preventing children from attending school.
 UNICEF estimated nearly 2.8 million of the country’s children were not attending school, in addition to two million students out of school due to COVID-19.
-The expansion of conflict across the country resulted in the displacement of many households making it difficult for children to attend school and for schools to remain in operation.
-Government, SPLA-IO forces, and militias associated with both looted and occupied schools.
+Conflict across the country resulted in the displacement of many households making it difficult for children to attend school and for schools to remain in operation.
+Government, SPLA-IO forces, and their associated militias looted and occupied schools.
 Teachers also routinely went months without payment.
 Girls often did not have equal access to education.
 Many girls did not attend school or dropped out of school due to early and forced child marriage, domestic duties, and fear of gender-based violence at school.

-Child Abuse: Abuse of children included physical violence, abduction, and harmful traditional practices such as “girl compensation” (see section 6, Women, Other Harmful Traditional Practices).
+Child Abuse: Abuse of children included physical violence, abduction, and harmful traditional practices such as “girl compensation” (see section 6, Women, Other Forms of Gender-based Violence).
 Child abuse, including sexual abuse, was reportedly widespread.
 Child rape occurred frequently in the context of child, early, and forced marriage, and armed groups also perpetrated it.
-Authorities seldom prosecuted child rape due to fear among victims and their families of stigmatization and retaliation.
+Authorities seldom prosecuted child rape due to fear among survivors and their families of stigmatization and retaliation.
 Child abduction also was a problem.
 Rural communities often abducted women and children during cattle raids (see section 1.g., Abductions).

 Child, Early, and Forced Marriage: The law provides that every child has the right to protection from early marriage but does not explicitly prohibit marriage before age 18.
 Child marriage remained common.
 According to the Ministry of Gender, Children, and Social Welfare, nearly half of all girls and young women between ages 15 and 19 were married, and some brides were as young as 12.
 According to UNICEF, 9 percent of girls were married by age 15 and 52 percent by age 18.
+NGOs reported fathers often forced daughters, generally minors, to marry older men in exchange for cattle or money.
 Early marriage sometimes reflected efforts by men to avoid rape charges, which a married woman may not file against her husband.
-In other cases families of rape victims encouraged marriage to the rapist to avoid public shaming.
-Many abducted girls were often repeatedly subjected to rape (see section 1.g.) or forced into marriage.
+In other cases, families of rape survivors encouraged marriage to the rapist to avoid public shaming.
+Many abducted girls were often repeatedly subjected to rape (see section 1.g.), sexual slavery, or forced into marriage.

 Sexual Exploitation of Children: The law designates 18 as the minimum age for consensual sex, although commercial sexual exploitation of children occurred.
 The law criminalizes buying or selling a child for the purpose of prostitution and prescribed a punishment of up to 14 years’ imprisonment and a fine.
-The law also criminalizes the procurement of a child for prostitution and the facilitation of the prostitution of a child by the child’s parent or guardian and prescribed penalties of up to 10 years’ imprisonment and a fine.
+The law also criminalizes the procurement of a child for commercial sexual exploitation and the facilitation of commercial sexual exploitation of a child by the child’s parent or guardian and prescribed penalties of up to 10 years’ imprisonment and a fine.
 Child sex trafficking occurred, particularly in urban areas.

 Displaced Children: During the year intercommunal and political violence displaced numerous children, both as refugees and IDPs (see sections 1.g., 2.e., and 2.f.).